hms-dbmi/pic-sure-biodatacatalyst-r-adapter-hpds/README.md

 ## Running unit tests
 Start `R` on the command line in this repo and run `devtools::test()` to run all the unit tests available.
 For more information on unt testing in R, see [R-Pkg's testing chapter](https://r-pkgs.org/tests.html) and [R-Lib's testthat package](https://testthat.r-lib.org/index.html).

+## Run pseudo tests (manual integration)
+Start `R` on the command line and install the latest copy of the library.
+Then source the pseudo tests, `source("pseudo-tests/quick-check.R")` and run them with a pic-sure url and your auth token, `runtest(url, token)`.

 ## Documentation
 Documentation is generated from roxygen comments.
 To update, start `R` in this repo and run `devtools::document()` to regenerate the manual pages.